Kathy Rae Huffman: Pop~TARTS

 1996-1997, Huffman was co-author with Margarete Jahrmann (a multimedia artist from Vienna) of a regular column for the Telepolis Magazine of Net Culture, sponsored by Heise Verlag, Hannover, the largest German language publisher of technical journals (IX, CT).
 As teleworkers, Pop~TARTS developed a palaver type of writing, in a series of informative topics, events, and interactions, in German and English.
 Texts were built-up jointly, by filtering the enormous data-flow on the internet from a female perspective, and inviting reader participation.
 Huffman and Jahrmann looked for intersections between theory and practice of websites with a focus on women and communications projects.
 It started as a multimedia column with a lot of involvement by other women and generated a huge amount of data.
 After trying out several concepts for its structure, Pop~TARTS became a more straightforward platform for texts on events and certain topics Huffman and Jahrmann chose.

 'Face Settings' and 'Pop~TARTS' were projects to build up networks and online communities, mainly among women in the media arts and media theory, and brought together offline and online communication.
-The mailinglist and online community Faces, established in 1997, resulted after Face Settings as the online forum for women.
+The mailing list and online community Faces, established in 1997, resulted after Face Settings as the online forum for women.